desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Registrar, possibly via the Registrant (for details, see [@!RFC7344], Appendix A).

-As observed in [@!RFC7344], these dependencies result often result in a manual process that is susceptible to mistakes and/or errors.
+As observed in [@!RFC7344], these dependencies often result in a manual process that is susceptible to mistakes and/or errors.
 In addition, due to the annoyance factor of the process, involved parties may avoid the process of getting a DS record set published in the first place.